CONCRETE SEGMENTAL & MODULAR BLOCKS, DRY CAST

 The producer of certified concrete segmental and modular blocks shall furnish on each shipment day a certified bill of materials or invoice, which identifies the county, project number, contractor’s name and the number of blocks.
 The certification of compliance shall be signed by a designated or responsible company representative and shall be stated as follows:

-The materials itemized in this shipment are certified to be in compliance with the applicable ASTM and the Iowa Department of Transportation Plans and Specifications.
+The materials itemized in this shipment are certified to be in compliance with the applicable ASTM and the Iowa Department of Transportation Plans and Specifications and IMs.

 Authorized Signature & Date